dianamartina/complete-js-advanced/README.md

 Bankist app - stands for minimalist banking.
 For login to the app use: user1: js, pass: 1, or user2: jd, pass:2.
 Each user account has the current balance, the movements, the summary data.
 On the right side, there are 3 options we can do, transfer money from an account to another, request a loan and close the account.

 Bankist-UI - adding different effects on the Bankist UI, using JS like: fade-in, sticky menu bar, tab component, slider, smooth animation when clicking the menu.

+Mapty-App - on the map, the user can log his workouts like running and cycling.
+Clicking the workout list, the map moves to that area.
+On reload, the app will keep the state(localStorage).
+The map it's loaded from a third-party service(Leaflet) and the position markers are automatically obtained from the browser using geolocation.